maximevince/arduinix_gps_timer_isr/README.md

 # arduinix_gps_timer_isr
-Arduino code for using the ArduiNIX Nixie shield with a GPS for time synchonisation and timer interrupts for stable tube multiplexing
+Arduino code for using the ArduiNIX Nixie shield with a GPS for time synchronisation and timer interrupts for stable tube multiplexing/refreshing

 ## What is it
 Arduino code for using the excellent ArduiNIX Nixie shield: http://arduinix.com/
 With an added GPS for time synchronisation
 And Timer1 interrupt used for Nixie tube refreshing / multiplexing, for a stable non-jittering tube display
+Non-blocking tube refreshing (no `delay()`-functions used)

 ![arduiNIX image](/img/arduinix.jpg?raw=true "arduiNIX")